Nias: Culture

 The isolated Nias Island chain has been trading since prehistory with other cultures, other islands, and even mainland Asia.
 Some historians and archaeologists have cited the local culture as one of the few remaining Megalithic cultures in existence today.
 While this point of view is hotly debated, there is no doubt that Nias' relative geographic isolation has created a unique culture.
-Nias is best known for its diversity of festivals and celebration.
-The most well-known events are War Dances, performed regularly for tourists, and Stone Jumping, a manhood ritual that sees young men leaping over two meter stone towers to their fate.
-In the past the top of the stone board is covered with spikes and sharp pointed bamboo.
+Nias is best known for its diversity of festivals and celebrations.
+The most well-known events are War Dances, performed regularly for tourists, and Stone Jumping, a manhood ritual that sees young men leaping over two-meter stone towers to their fate.
+In the past, the top of the stone board is covered with spikes and sharp pointed bamboo.
 The music of Nias, performed mostly by women, is noted worldwide for its haunting beauty.